-In the near term, the credit profile of Indian carriers will remain stressed until they are able to reduce their debt burden through a combination of improvement in operating performance and / or by way of equity infusion For April 2022, domestic passenger traffic is estimated at ~105 lakh, largely flattish compared to ~107 lakh in March 2022.
-However, it witnessed a YoY growth of ~83%, given that passenger traffic was severely hit in April 2021 due to Covid 2.0.
-The airlines' capacity deployment for April 2022 was ~36% higher than April 2021.
-Further, capacity deployment for April 2022 has almost reached the pre-Covid levels.
-On a sequential basis, the number of departures in April 2022 were higher by ~2%, given the normalcy seen in business operations due to a significant dip in fresh Covid-19 infections.
-Further, with resumption of scheduled international operations since March 27, 2022, the international passenger traffic for Indian carriers in April 2022 surged to ~18.5 lakh, which also marginally surpassed pre-Covid levels the international passenger traffic of ~18.3 lakh.
+In the near term, the credit profile of Indian carriers will remain stressed until they are able to reduce their debt burden through a combination of improvement in operating performance and / or by way of equity infusion.

+In June 2022, domestic air passenger traffic is estimated at ~105 lakh, ~13% lower compared to ~121 lakh in May 2022.
+However, it witnessed a YoY growth of 2.39 times, as passenger traffic was severely hit in June 2021, following the disruption caused by the second-wave of Covid-19 and only ~12% lower compared to pre-Covid levels.
+The airlines' capacity deployment in June 2022 was 1.62 times higher than June 2021.
+Further, capacity deployment in June 2022 was lower by ~4% than the pre-Covid levels.
+On a sequential basis, the number of departures in June 2022 declined by ~4%, given some impact of the cyclicity in passenger travel driven by reopening of schools post the summer vacation.
+International passenger traffic continues to rise since the resumption of scheduled international operations with effect from March 27, 2022.
+In June 2022, the international passenger traffic for Indian carriers was ~21.4 lakh, thereby surpassing pre-Covid levels of ~18.1 lakh by ~18%.